jthnguyen9909/readme-generator/Develop/README.md

-# Team Profile Generator
+# Note Taker
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-This project is an application I created using Inquirer for user input and Jest for test driven development, in order for a user to dynamically create a webpage that displays a team's info as well as each member's information dependent on their role in the team.
-This code was created with the use of test driven development in mind, and thus will contain fewer errors and bugs.
-The directory is also structured in order for users to be able to access cleaner and mor
+This is a note taking application that allows the user to write and save notes, using front-end development to create an intuitive webpage for the user to interact with, as well as using back-end development to handle the application's functionality and server-side tasks.

 ## Table of Contents